Coronation of the Holy Roman Emperor: German royal coronation

 during which the king communed in one kind.
-Whenever the coronations were performed at Aix-la-Chapelle, the new king was made a canon of the church at its conclusion.
+Whenever the coronations were performed at Aachen, the new king was made a canon of the church at its conclusion.

 From 1562 to 1792 the German coronation took place before the Altar of St. Bartholomew in the crossing of the Frankfurt Cathedral.

-Roman ritual
+Roman imperial coronation

 The Holy Roman imperial coronation in Rome evolved over the thousand years of the empire's existence from an originally very simple ritual (which by its very simplicity paralleled and most clearly demonstrated its origins in its Byzantine counterpart) to one of increasing complexity.
 The oldest manuscript of the Roman imperial coronation ritual is found in the 9th century Gemunden Codex and while it is uncertain for whom (if anyone) the ritual described in it was intended to be used in it we come the closest to seeing the very types of forms which would have been used for Charlemagne himself.
 The ritual began with a short prayer for the emperor, "Hear our prayer, Lord, and those of your servant...".
 This was immediately followed by the prayer, "Look, Almighty God, with a serene gaze on this, your glorious servant,...", in which a golden crown was placed on the emperor's head during the words of the concluding phrase of this prayer, "Through whom honor and glory are yours through infinite ages of ages.
 Amen."
 A sword was then given to the emperor with the word, "Receive this sword by the hands of bishops, who, though unworthy, are consecrated to be in the place and authority of the holy Apostles, deliver it to you, with our blessing, to serve for the defense of the holy Church, divinely ordained, and remember of whom the Psalmist prophesied, saying, 'Gird the sword upon your thigh, O most Powerful One, that with it you may exercise equity.'", a form which would have a long history both in the imperial coronation ritual and in those of numerous European royal coronation rituals as well.
 The Laudes Imperiale (a series of formal acclamations that originated in Roman times—see below) were then chanted.
 The ceremony traditionally took place in Saint Peter's basilica.